JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 The template's functionality was provided by a Lua module that prepared the HTML code for the fairy code to put in the page.
 This page shows the changes I made to the module: [version diff for my edits](https://oldschool.runescape.wiki/?title=Module:Fairycode&diff=15094353&oldid=14437836)&#8203;<sup>([archive.today&nbsp;copy](http://archive.today/9VFLi))</sup>

 To start, I encoded a mapping from the fairy codes to the location names as key-value pairs.
-In Lua, the table type is used for arrays and dictionaries.
+In Lua, this is implemented with the table type.
 I wrote the mapping in the syntax for a table literal and assigned that to a variable in the module.

 The original output was a `<span>` node containing the stylised code, so my first version was to add the location as a `title` arttribute to that node.
 This worked when hovering the mouse over a fairy code.
 But this approach had done issues:
 1. There was no visual indication that the extra information is there.